-The following are some of the key leadership opportunities the center will offer for students:
+The following are some of the key leadership opportunities the office will offer for students:

-- LWB Trainings: The LWB Center will offer quarterly leadership trainings facilitated by LWB staff or guest facilitators from community organizations.
+- LWB Trainings: The LWB Office will offer quarterly leadership trainings facilitated by LWB staff or guest facilitators from community organizations.
 Topics will include: artivism, community organizing, storytelling for change, and adaptive leadership.

-- Panels & Presentations: Students will be invited to participate in student panels and/or give presentations for the LWB center’s Undocu Ally trainings.
+- Panels & Presentations: Students will be invited to participate in student panels and/or give presentations for the LWB office’s Undocu Ally trainings.

 - Workshop Facilitation: Students will have an opportunity lead or co-facilitate LWB trainings and other educational events.